ksh-b/wanda/README.md

 wanda -s wallhaven -t japan

 # Use shortcode for source (w=wallhaven)
-# For other shortcodes for other sources, check 'wandu -u'
+# For other shortcodes for other sources, check 'wanda -u'
 wanda -s w -t japan

 # Set album covers (m=musicbrainz)